 A built-in timer allows users to calculate the length of the planet's shadow on the solar disk to reproduce an experiment done in the 19th century with less precise instruments

-Three views of the 2004 Venus transit.
-Credit: NASA In a matter of hours, lucky observers with clear skies will be able to watch Venus pass in front of the Sun.
+In a matter of hours, lucky observers with clear skies will be able to watch Venus pass in front of the Sun.
+Transits of Venus are rare – this is the last one until 2117 – but that’s not the only reason you should find a way to watch it.

 Are you sick of reading about the transit of Venus this year?
 Yes?
 Me too.
 But the fact is that when astrophysical objects move between us and something else, like the convenient blaze of a star, there is an extraordinary amount that can be learned.